by Eric Brown –

 Strategy 3: Advanced Machine Learning

-It is well known that Machine Learning methods can be significantly better at classification problems than logistic regression.
-ML methods such as Gradient Boosting are currently implemented in highly performant and convenient libraries such as H2O.
+It is well known that machine learning methods can be significantly better at classification problems than logistic regression.
+Machine learning methods such as Gradient Boosting are currently implemented in highly performant and convenient libraries such as H2O.
 However, one downside to these methods is that they require tuning of their myriad parameter sets, and they tend to require large amounts of data.

 Without further ado, we tune a GBM model, determine the optimal cutoff (again near 0.0006), and ascertain that our bottom line is $312,000 – we are much closer (compared to $315,000).
 However, we are still running in the red!